Xiang-yuZHAO/Screen-Lock-Key/README.md

 - Clicking the button will lock the screen, preventing accidental clicks that may disrupt video playback; the button turns green.
 - Click the button again to unlock the screen and restore touch functionality.
 - The button automatically hides when exiting fullscreen video mode.
+- Under full-screen conditions, the buttons will automatically disappear after 3 seconds of inactivity on the screen.
+They will reappear upon further interaction.

 ### 1.2 Supported Websites
 - Youku (youku.com)